beOn/hcpre/Readme.md

 them up with a text editor and change them by hand (more on this below).

 To build a new config file, call hcpipe.py with the -i or --init argument.
-You'll be walked throught the creation of a new config file.
+You'll be walked through the creation of a new config file.
 You'll want to have already downloaded your data, and you should be sure that you have run the freesurfer and fsl setup scripts.
 You'll also need to know the path to the HCP Pipeline code.
 Let's quickly walk through the config steps as they are now.
 I'll take some time to discuss each of the questions, and how to figure out the appropriate answers.

-Configuration Walkthrough
+Configuration Walk-through
 -------------------------

 We start by initializing a new config file.